Spoiler alert: Sushi for beginners is not about sushi...

 - 3 min read

 I adore Marion Keyes.
 Her books are so Irish and I love that brand of humour.
-She tackles weighty subjects wrapped up within a bunch of eccentric characters doing mental things (in a good way 😉).
+She tackles weighty subjects wrapped up within a bunch of eccentric characters doing bonkers things (in a good way 😉).
 I've read all of the Walsh family saga and some standalones, The brightest star in the sky, Lucy Sullivan is getting married and Grown ups.

 What's Sushi for beginners got to do with sushi, you ask?
 Read on to find out...